virocon-organization/virocon/README.rst

 .. image:: https://coveralls.io/repos/github/ahaselsteiner/viroconcom/badge.svg?branch=master
     :target: https://coveralls.io/github/ahaselsteiner/viroconcom?branch=master

+ViroCon is a software to compute environmental contours.

 About
 -----

 viroconcom is a package belonging to the software ViroCon.
+The package viroconcom handles the statistical computations.

 ViroCon helps you to design marine structures, which need to withstand load combinations based on wave, wind and current.
 It lets you define